Celebrity Family Feud: Format

 During the NBC run of Celebrity Family Feud, each episode featured a tournament format with three matches.
 The winners of the two semi-final matches played a final game, with the winner advancing to Fast Money.
 While the matches were still played to 300 points as usual, each match consisted of only three rounds (two single rounds and a triple round, with sudden death if needed, and no double round).
 The first team that reached 300 points advanced to fast money, and they earned $25,000 to the group's charity and could have their earnings doubled to $50,000 if one or both team members accrued at least 200 points in fast money.
 Families that lost and did not play Fast Money received $10,000 for their charity.

 The ABC version does not use a tournament format and follows the same format as the syndicated version.
 Most episodes feature two self-contained games, each concluding with Fast Money.
 Some episodes in later seasons consist of a single hour-long game instead, extended with an extra round, and the game is played to 500 points instead of 300.
 Winning teams earn at least $10,000 and could even get upgraded to $25,000 for their chosen charity by scoring 200 points in Fast Money; teams that lose the main game earn $5,000 for their charity.
 In two episodes where both teams played for the same charity, Fast Money was played jointly by one member of each team.

-Due to the COVID-19 pandemic, the eighth and ninth seasons used a different staging for social distancing reasons, consisting of individual podiums in a staggered layout for each team member; this also allowed some teams to have six players instead of the standard five.
+For social distancing during the COVID-19 pandemic, the eighth and ninth seasons used a different staging, with individual podiums in a staggered layout for each team member; this also allowed some teams to have six players instead of the standard five.